|MEETING PLACE:||OARS American River Outpost, 7330 River Park Drive, Lotus, CA 95651|

 The next morning, we will enjoy a cold “boatman’s breakfast” before our shuttle ride to the put-in on the Middle Fork.
 Our adventure includes the famous Tunnel Chute rapid, a growling stretch of whitewater which thunders through a man-made underground tunnel.
-(All guests will have the opportunity to look at this Class V rapid before choosing to run.
-Some guests and groups of guests may be asked by the guides to walk around Tunnel Chute.)
+(Some guests and groups of guests may be asked by the guides to walk around Tunnel Chute.)
 Afterwards, we will enjoy another riverside picnic lunch.
 Other exciting Class IV rapids include First Flip and Kanaka Falls.
-Near the end of our journey, we will portage the 35-foot waterfall known as Ruck-A-Chucky Falls.
+Near the end of our journey, we will walk around the 35-foot waterfall known as Ruck-A-Chucky Falls.

 As we reach our take-out point, an OARS shuttle will be waiting to give us a ride back to the OARS American River Outpost.
 Stay with us as long as you’d like before saying goodbye to your guides and our beautiful spot along the South Fork of the American River.